Jungyoonlim/Simulation/README.md

 - [] TODO: LLM to build a 3D model?
 </details>

 <details>
   <summary>Ideas</summary>

-     - Just by describing where to go in English, make the robot / 3D object to move.
-(Need to expand on this) -- 3D Environmental Mapping: Use 3D modeling to map out terrains and underwater topographies, aiding in the study of habitats, tracking changes, and planning conservation efforts.
+  - Just by describing where to go in English, make the robot / 3D object move.
+(Need to expand on this)
+  - 3D Environmental Mapping: Use 3D modeling to map out terrains and underwater topographies, aiding in the study of habitats, tracking changes, and planning conservation efforts.
   - What's useful software for robotics?
   - Perception Related software but probably a separate project for that.
   - Collaboration / Version Control for Robotics / 3D Design.
   - Make Beautiful Things.
 For Light and Love.
 </details>